This Is What Real People Look Like After Losing 30 Pounds

 “I appreciate the progress I make every single day and I don’t beat myself up over the wine, cheese, sweets, and carbs that happen here and there.
 I also don’t spend a ton of time working out because I don’t have it.
 But, I show up [every day].
 I know this works.
 And I know this will never result in me completely falling off the wagon and gaining it all back.
 This is flexible.
 This is sustainable.
 This is healthy.
 And this works.” – Sarah Cronin

 This new mom keeps her weight-loss regimen positive and realistic.
 While it’s easy to let one slip-up get you down, you’ll see more results by staying on track than allowing yourself to fall off the wagon completely.
-Being sensible about a healthy diet that’s reasonable for you, in addition to a workout you can fit in your schedule, is crucial to not getting discouraged.
+Being sensible about a healthy diet that’s reasonable for you, in addition to a workout you can fit in your schedule, is crucial to not get discouraged.
 That way, after sticking with it for some time, you’ll see results just like Sarah!
-Need some extra motivation?
-Don’t miss these 40 Tips for Motivation That Actually Work.

 Photo courtesy of Instagram, @kati3_fit

-Katie didn’t let anything stand in her way of losing 30 pounds.
+Katie didn’t let anything stand in her way of weight loss.
 Her weight-loss regimen is a combination of eating healthy, drinking lots of water, and exercising at her local Planet Fitness.
+How did she lose 30 pounds?
 She mixes up her workouts with cardio and strength training, which builds muscle mass and tones her tummy so she can blast fat!
 If you’re weight-training, it’s important to take your measurements in addition to weighing yourself, since you might gain muscle weight while losing fat weight, your total progress might not show on the scale.
-For more ways to shrink your measurements, check out 42 Ways to Lose 5 Inches of Belly Fat.

 Photo courtesy of Instagram, @renee_dangelo